mrdaano/vue-md-editor/readme.md

 Vue.use(mdEditor);
 ```
 ## Usage and examples
-Now you can use the markdown editor in your Vue components.
+Now you can use the markdown editor in your Vue container or components.
 You can use it with or without ``v-model``.
 ### Basic usage
 ```html
 <template>